Lesson: Gap analysis for training

 • Standards: A trainer will learn the importance of carrying out gap analysis when designing a training of trainers (ToT) course.

-Display a simple scenario: “A media company wants to improve its training programme for new journalists.
-They currently focus on print media but want to expand to digital platforms.”
-Ask students: “What skills might be missing in their current training?”
+• Focus: Ask students: “What skills might be missing in their current training?”
 Ask participants to think about the issue and jot down ideas.
 Then, have them share with a partner.
 Finally, ask a few students to share their thoughts with the class.
 Record key skills mentioned, such as digital literacy or social media proficiency, to set the stage for discussing gap analysis.

-• Introduce gap analysis: Begin with a brief explanation of gap analysis.
-Define it as a method to identify the difference between current and desired competencies.
-Use the media company scenario from the warm-up to illustrate how gap analysis can pinpoint missing skills, such as digital literacy.
+• Focus: Use the media company scenario from the warm-up to illustrate how gap analysis can pinpoint missing skills, such as digital literacy.

-Think, Pair, Share: Guide students through a structured discussion to deepen understanding of gap analysis.
+• Activity: Guide students through a structured discussion to deepen understanding of gap analysis.

 • Think: Ask students to individually consider a scenario where a journalism ToT course lacks proficiency in data journalism.
 Have them think about how gap analysis could identify this need and suggest potential training interventions.

 • Pair: Instruct students to pair up and discuss their thoughts.
-Encourage them to compare their ideas on identifying gaps and proposing solutions.

 • Share: Facilitate a class discussion where pairs share their insights.
 Record key points on the board, focusing on how gap analysis can lead to targeted training improvements.
-Use this as an opportunity to clarify any misconceptions.

 • Connect: Highlight connections between students’ ideas and the broader importance of gap analysis in journalism training.
 Emphasise how addressing specific gaps enhances training effectiveness.

-• Reflect: Conclude with a brief reflection.
+• Activity: Conclude with a brief reflection.
 Ask students to write down one new understanding they gained about gap analysis and its application in media training.
-Collect these reflections to assess comprehension.

-• Exercise: Provide students with a case study of a journalism ToT course.
+• Activity: Provide students with a case study of a journalism ToT course.
 Ask them to conduct a gap analysis by identifying current and desired competencies.
 Have them list the gaps and propose targeted training interventions.

 • Observation: Circulate the room to observe students’ progress.
 Offer guidance and feedback as needed to ensure understanding and correct application of gap analysis principles.

-Ask students these questions:
+• Assignment Questions: Ask students these questions:

 • What is one key benefit of using gap analysis in journalism training?